STUDENT TRAVEL SCHOLARSHIP

 The annual ADAM Architecture Student Travel Scholarship offers an opportunity for an architecture student to experience and develop a greater understanding of architecture and urban design.

-ADAM URBANISM STUDENT TRAVEL SCHOLARSHIP 2014 NOW OPEN FOR ENTRIES
+ADAM URBANISM STUDENT TRAVEL SCHOLARSHIP 2014 CALLED FOR ENTRIES RELATING TO INTERNATIONAL URBAN DESIGN

-Nicholas Thompson has been awarded ADAM Architecture's Travel Scholarship for 2012.
+Nicholas Thompson was awarded ADAM Architecture's Travel Scholarship for 2012.

 Nicholas is currently studying Historic Architectural Stone Carving at the City & Guilds of London Art School, having previously obtained an MA in History and an MSc in Town Planning in his home country of Canada.